Fidget spinners and squishies: some Toys 'R' Us toymakers cut ties

 “We’ve taken down all connections to them,” said Parry Murphy.
 “I would rather focus on retailers that have strong financials and that we have a good comfort level about doing long-term business with.”

-At this point, she thinks Toys ‘R’ Us is too far behind the curve to catch up with deep-pocketed competitors like Amazon and Wal-Mart Stores Inc (WMT.N).
+At this point, she thinks Toys ‘R’ Us is too far behind the curve to catch up with deep-pocketed competitors like Amazon and Wal-Mart Stores Inc.

 The loss of Product Launchers and other vendors, coming on the verge of the holiday season when Toys ‘R’ Us generates about 40 percent of annual sales, shows one of the risks facing the big toy retailer during bankruptcy.